poanetwork/poa-popa/README.md

 # oracles-dapps-proof-of-physical-address
 DApp for proof of physical address

+This is still work-in-progress, for the latest version please checkout [dev branch](https://github.com/oraclesorg/oracles-dapps-proof-of-physical-address/tree/dev)

 ## How to test the current version
 1. clone this repository
 ```